emilschmitz/secret-runway-detection/README.md

 ## My Approach

 I started by sourcing images of size 192x192 containing existing runways from Sentinel-2 satellite imagery.
-I made sure to randomize the location of the runway within each image.
+I made sure to randomize the location of the runway within each image to make the model more robust.

 ### First Attempt: Swin Transformer